EdmondDantes/di/README.md

 See [SelfReferenceInitializer](./src/SelfReferenceInitializer.php) as an example of an initializer that resolves a dependency from the container.

+#### Throwable values

+Container values can be `exception` objects (`Throwable`).
+When attempting to resolve a dependency whose value is an exception object, that exception will be thrown.

+This applies to both the `resolveDependency` method and the `findDependency` method.
+However, you can change this behavior by specifying the `$returnThrowable` flag for the `findDependency`.

+Thus,

+> if a dependency was resolved **with an error once**, any later attempt
+> to retrieve this dependency will result in **the same error** without
+> attempting to resolve it again.

 ## Builder

 The **container builder** is responsible for constructing the container based on the specified dependencies.